Ministry of State for Federal National Council Affairs (United Arab Emirates): Responsibilities

 carry out other responsibilities assigned to the minister by virtue of laws, bills, federal decisions or resolutions.

 In view of these responsibilities, the ministry seeks to promote a participatory culture in the UAE and develop parliamentary practices in a tolerant and cohesive manner.
-Consequently, it works towards creating a society that genuinely participates in public life, through coordination between the government, FNC and people, as well as develop a partnership between the institutions of the state, using the best of its human and material resources to achieve the set goal.
+Consequently, it works towards creating a society that genuinely participates in public life, through coordination between the government, FNC and people, as well as developing a partnership between the institutions of the state, using the best of its human and material resources to achieve the set goal.

 Committees

-Apart from these issues, the ministry also coordinates the activities a number of national committees headed by Dr. Gargash, including the National Committee to Combat Human Trafficking, Committee to Prepare the UAE’s Periodic Report on Human Rights and Committee for Monitoring Developments that Impact the Reputation of the UAE.
+Apart from these issues, the ministry also coordinates the activities of a number of national committees, including the National Committee to Combat Human Trafficking, the Committee to Prepare the UAE’s Periodic Report on Human Rights and the Committee for Monitoring Developments that Impact the Reputation of the UAE.

 Impact

-Since the ministry began to serve as a channel between the Cabinet and the FNC, it has contributed to a healthy discussion on a range of nationally relevant issues and solutions in the Council.
+Since the ministry began to serve as a channel between the cabinet and the FNC, it has contributed to a healthy discussion on a range of nationally relevant issues and solutions in the council.
 The successful deliberations point to the evolution of strong policy-making mechanisms in the country supported by a parliamentary system built on the premises of dialogue, cooperation and action.
 The FNC’s recommendations on key national issues are being given increasing government priority, highlighting the strong link between the legislative and executive branches.
 The FNC covered topics of national interest such as policies to support the industrial sector and the economy at large in the wake of global inflationary trends, as well as matters pertaining to further improving educational standards.
 The “high level of synergy between the government and the FNC in dealing with national issues has set the foundations for a new political culture.”